Strangers in Their Own Land: Anger and Mourning on the American Right

-The second would be the worshiper, and here are people who say, “You know, you can't always get what you want”.
+The second would be the worshiper, and here were people who say, “You know, you can't always get what you want.”
 And I met people who loved the environment, who knew about it in great detail.
 It hurt them to see a child go swimming in a lake that they knew was polluted, so it's not that they had inured themselves to a love of nature.
-No, but they felt like they had to renounce that love and in a way say, “Look, pollution is the sacrifice we make for capitalism.
+No, but they felt like they had to renounce that love and in a way say, “Look, pollution is the sacrifice we make for capitalism.”

 CURWOOD: Arlie, drill down a bit for me on one of these.
-Particularly, what role does Christianity play in how the far right thinks about environmental regulation?
+Tell me, particularly, what role does Christianity play in how the far right thinks about environmental regulation?
 Those people who look to fundamental Christianity.

 CURWOOD: You know, recent statistics show that the life expectancy of white working-class people is declining in this country.
 How might this be tied to the appeal of the Tea Party to folks who are nonetheless suffering some substantial environmental outrages?

 HOCHSCHILD: Yes, you're right, declining, and there's a higher rate of suicide and drug abuse and alcohol abuse.
 It's a despair.
 It's a sign of despair, actually.
 It's almost like what happened to black men, what hit black men earlier.
 It's hitting blue-collar, white men now, or the fear of it, that the decline of jobs - automation being a major cause of that - is terrifying.